Declared beneficial use areas

 Beneficial use and guidelines are declared under the Water Act.
 Read the law.

 One or more of the beneficial use categories can be chosen for a water resource.

-This can result in an aim to improve the current water conditions, achieve different water quality in parts of a catchment or recognise that a water resource can't achieve a certain quality in the short term.
+Beneficial use declarations assist in the development of water management plans.
+The plans may result in an aim to improve the current water conditions, achieve different water quality in parts of a catchment or recognise that a water resource can't achieve a certain quality in the short term.